 The Easingwold Advertiser & Weekly News is a family-owned paper for Easingwold and the surrounding area

-This months meeting was opened by Joan Baram (President) happy to be in charge of the wooden gavel for the coming year.
+This month’s WI meeting in Alne was opened by Joan Baram (President) happy to be in charge of the wooden gavel for the coming year.

 The meeting was well attended and Joan warmly welcomed members and visitors.
-Joan enthusiastically informed us of the future meetings (programmes were provided) and the many various outings that she has organized if members would like to attend.
+Joan enthusiastically informed the group of the future meetings (programmes were provided) and the many various outings that she has organized if members would like to attend.

 Diana (brilliant Secretary) kept WI news brief.

-During the month we had the most amazing, “Afternoon Tea” held at Whiteley's at Home Farm, Alne.
+During the month, Alne’s WI group had the most amazing, “Afternoon Tea” held at Whiteley's at Home Farm, Alne.